zulip/zulip-mobile/docs/howto/translations.md

 manually.
 It'd be good to fully automate both of these; we haven't yet.

-So, when a new messages file appears, update those three lists.
+So, when a new messages file appears, update those two lists.
 Then see if the next section applies too...